 Dealerships – Typical dealerships split their payables based on the respective divisions of revenue, new and used auto, another account for parts/service; a third for finance and insurance and the last for traditional administrative costs.

 Unlike the private industry, the governmental agencies do not send out monthly customer reports.
-For this reason we use a separate control account called payroll liabilities.
+For this reason a separate control account called payroll liabilities is used.

 This particular control account is a little different than the others.
 You still get a summary report of amounts owed but the detail report is set up differently.
-Before I continue, if you are not familiar with a simple payroll then please read: Introduction to Payroll on the website businessecon.org.
+Before this lesson continues, if you are not familiar with a simple payroll then please read: Introduction to Payroll on the website businessecon.org.

 Payroll has multiple types of taxes due to the same governmental authority as shown below: